-PHOENIX (AP) -- Jodi Arias' defense attorney on Thursday attacked the credibility and findings of a prosecution witness who said the defendant wasn't a battered woman and doesn't suffer from post-traumatic stress disorder or amnesia.
+PHOENIX (AP) -- Testimony resumes in Jodi Arias' murder trial as a defense attorney attacks the credibility of a prosecution witness who says the defendant wasn't a battered woman and doesn't suffer from post-traumatic stress disorder.

 Brian Skoloff can be followed at https://twitter.com/bskoloff

 © 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.